 - Corn starch: Like chickpea flour, corn starch creates the perfect texture.
 It helps the quiche filling set nicely and hold together well when slicing!

 - Dijon mustard and apple cider vinegar: Like the spices, these two ingredients add a nice flavor to the quiche filling.
 The Dijon adds a slight spicy kick while the vinegar adds acidity to balance all the flavors!

 While there are a few steps required to assemble this vegan quiche Lorraine, each step is straight forward and completely worth it!
-Just watch the video below and/ or use the written instructions to make your own delicious quiche.
+Just use the written instructions to make your own delicious quiche.

 Step 1: Prep Pastry

 Begin by preparing a single pie pastry.
 You can follow my recipe for vegan shortcrust pastry made with vegan butter for a delicious, flaky quiche crust.